Thief beats up elderly woman, steals car, gets involved in accident and dies

-Shirlene Hernandez, 72, stopped at a gas station in San Antonio, Texas, last Tuesday (19), to buy a soda, something she usually does every day.
-As she was walking towards the convenience, she was approached by a man who held her down and hit her several times in the face until she managed to get her car key.
+Shirlene Hernandez, 72, stopped at a gas station in San Antonio, Texas, yesterday, Tuesday (19), to buy a soda, something she usually does every day.
+As she was walking towards the convenience store, she was approached by a man who held her down and hit her several times in the face until she managed to get her car keys.
 The information was published by the website WBRC.

 Three other people who were at the scene realized what was happening and tried to help the elderly woman and prevent the robbery, but the thief managed to drive away.